Xilinx/Vitis_Model_Composer/Tutorials/Simulink_Basics/README.md

 # Things you need to know about Simulink before you start using Vitis Model Composer

 ## 0-The very basics
-This 8-minute [video](https://www.mathworks.com/videos/getting-started-with-simulink-part-1-building-and-simulating-a-simple-simulink-model-1508442030520.html) goes over the very basic of opening Simulink and putting a very simple design together.
+This 8-minute [video](https://www.mathworks.com/videos/getting-started-with-simulink-part-1-building-and-simulating-a-simple-simulink-model-1508442030520.html) goes over the very basics of opening Simulink and putting a very simple design together.

-## 1-Sample time
+## 1. Sample time
-On the block GUI for any source block in Simulink there is a "Sample time" field.
+On the block GUI for any source block in Simulink, there is a "Sample time" field.
 Sample time is the time between two samples on a signal.
 There is no unit for this, but for the sake of this discussion let's assume the unit is in seconds.
 Note that this is simulation time and not wall time.

 For example, here is the block GUI for the "Constant" source block: